limen123/MoM-HD-Remaster/README.md

 %CD%:\Users\\%USERNAME%\Documents\KINGDOM HEARTS Melody of Memory\Epic Games Store\
 - %CD% being your main drive
 - %USERNAME% being your PC username

+#IF YOU ARE UPDATING FROM v0.1
+Download the Remasters zip from the mirrors or the release page.
+Download the NEW 2ND STEP batch.
+Replace the Remasters folder and the 2ND STEP batch in your designated mod folder and run 2ND STEP as usual to install the new updates.

+There will be a new prompt when choosing Remasters to pick between KH1 or KH2 OWA

 ********************************************************************************************